4 Causes And Symptoms Of Growing Pains In Children

 How To Treat Growing Pains In Children?

 1. Physical therapy: The doctor may ask you to massage the affected area daily, especially at bedtime, to help the child sleep peacefully.
-Massaging also helps stretch the muscles and improves strength in children with hypermobility.
+Massaging also aids in stretching the muscles and improving strength in children with hypermobility.
 The doctor may also suggest home remedies, such as

 • Asking the child to take periodic rests between strenuous activities.